Do You Have To Pay Taxes On eBay Sales?

 I would recommend June Walker’s book: Self-employed Tax Solutions — which while written for freelancers and the like, has great tax information inside as well for anyone making money on the side.
 I read the book for my own blog income, and I can see where some of the information is relevant to making money on the Internet.

 And yes, you do have to pay taxes on eBay income…at least by law you do.
-However, eBay does not issues 1099’s and they do not report sales to the IRS.
 Most people who sell a few things probably don’t report it, but if you start selling a lot, I would most certainly claim it on my taxes.

 Do you do this as a hobby or a business?
 Do you have plans to make a profit, or just to unload some of your junk?
 Just to be on the safe side, if you start selling a ton of stuff, I would keep track for the year and then talk to a tax pro at tax time.
 Little sales over 12 months can really add up to quite a bit of money!